Ciara Torres-Spelliscy - Presentations

 Moderated panel on corporate law at "Accountability after Citizens United" Symposium at the Brennan Center for Justice at NYU School of Law, April 2011.

-Presented on a panel on judicial selection at New England Law School - Boston, April 2011.
+Presented on a panel on judicial selection at New England Law School - Boston, Apr.
+2011.

-Presented on a panel on campaign finance law at CUNY-Baruch College School of Public Affairs' "Eighth Annual Public Affairs Week," March 2011.
+Presented on a panel on campaign finance law at CUNY-Baruch College School of Public Affairs' "Eighth Annual Public Affairs Week," Mar.
+2011.

-Presented on a panel on campaign finance law at University of San Francisco Law School Symposium, "Democracy Inc.," February 2011.
+Presented on a panel on campaign finance law at University of San Francisco Law School Symposium, "Democracy Inc.," Feb.
+2011.

-Presented on a panel on corporate law at "Citizens United an Intersection of Laws" Symposium at Georgia State University College of Law, November 2010.
+Presented on a panel on corporate law at "Citizens United an Intersection of Laws" Symposium at Georgia State University College of Law, Nov.
+2010.

-Presented on a panel on campaign finance law at "Citizens Divided About Citizens United" Symposium at Chapman Law School on October 2010.
+Presented on a panel on campaign finance law at "Citizens Divided About Citizens United" Symposium at Chapman Law School on Oct.
+2010.